-So, instead of doing this blog I was thinking I should be relaxing and listening to this album...
+So, I'm thinking, instead of doing this blog thing maybe I should be listening to this album...

 That's so stupid.
 That's as stupid as...